dwtj/TwistedDeferredsTutorial/README.md

 ### Deferreds use callbacks to process input from a blocking source. ###

-In the previous examples, we've explained some of the basics building and using `Deferred` objects and how we can use the reactor to create timer event fire a deferred.
+In the previous examples, we have demonstrated how to make the reactor create a timer event to fire a deferred.
 However, in `Twisted` applications the most common kind of event which fires a deferred is the arrival of input from some blocking source.
-An example be input arriving from a network connection.
+A key example is input arriving from a network connection.

 So, a `Deferred` object is a way of encapsulating

 1. a `result` of some process (e.g. network process) that might not be available yet, and
-2. a sequence of functions for processing this `result` once it arrives.
+2. a sequence of functions (i.e. the callback chain) for processing this `result` once it arrives.

-It can be useful to think of the callback chain as a sequence of functions called in order to *react* to a `result` once it becomes available.
-When using the Twisted API, is often the reactor's responsibility to fire `Deferred` objects once a `result` becomes available, and it is often the client code which adds functions to the callback chain.
-The [`blocking_input.py`](blocking_input.py) program illustrates this:
+It can be useful to think of the callback chain as a sequence of functions called to *react* to the `result` once it becomes available.
+When using the Twisted API, is usually the reactor's responsibility to fire a `Deferred` object once a `result` becomes available, and it is usually the client code's responsibility to adds callbacks to specify how to react.

+Consider the [`blocking_input.py`](blocking_input.py) program.
+It registers with the reactor a number of web pages to be downloaded.
+Then when a particular web page has been downloaded, the reactor will fire the corresponding `Deferred` object, calling each of the callbacks on its callback chain.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.python}
 #!/usr/bin/env python